rstacruz/sparkup/README.md

 Install this by putting `sparkup` in your `$PATH` somewhere.
 Requires Python 2.5+ (comes preinstalled with Mac OS X).

+This project is inspired by [Zen Coding](http://code.google.com/p/zen-coding/) of [Vadim Makeev](http://pepelsbey.net).
+The Zen HTML syntax is forward-compatible with Sparkup (anything that Zen HTML can parse, Sparkup can too).

 Usage
 -----